 Finally we bunch up where the group must descend a minor cliff in the White Rim Sandstone that is the final geologic level before reaching the canyon bottom.
 The next in line waits for the one ahead to clear before making the descent.
 Will, the most experienced climber, sits on a rock halfway in the descent.
 He talks everyone down, offering advice on where to place hands and feet.
 I’m at the rear, but Andy offers to let me go next.
 I accept—something reassuring about having someone behind you.
 I do the first part of the cliff well.
 I scoot down a shelf and traverse around a bush.
 With Will directing, I then back down the cliff with a few footholds.

 The pack lands, does a slow-motion pirouette, and goes over the edge.
-On one especially good bounce down the 50-foot slope, something bursts and, like a UPS delivery truck, deposits parcels on its way down the slope.
-Without the pack, I easily scramble down the cliff gathering the pieces of my survival.
+On one especially good bounce down the 50-foot slope, the pack explodes and, like a UPS delivery truck, deposits parcels on its way down the slope.
+Without the pack, I easily scramble down the cliff gathering the pieces of my survival—tent, sleeping bag, water bottle, even a food sack.
 Miraculously, the only things broken are the straps on the bottom of the pack that had held on my sleeping bag and pad.
 I tie the straps higher on the pack and pull it all back together.
 Andy has followed me down; then passes.
 I shrug my pack back on.
 Will comes down the cliff easily and leads the way as I fumble over the remaining boulders.
 The cliff has slowed our descent.
 It’s late now.
 Among the large boulders the light fades rapidly.

 Having dropped her pack at the campsite, Sue comes back up the slope with a flashlight.
 She calls to Andy.
 She has missed him in the dim light and thinks he is still on the cliff.
 We tell her we two are the last; Andy is already down.
 She walks back with us, leading the way with her light.
 She offers to carry a dangling bag.
 No, I’ve come this far; I will do it all.